nelson123-lab/My-NLP-Learnings/README.md

 5. Pythia
 The Pythia Scaling Suite is a collection of models developed to facilitate interpretability research.
 It contains two sets of eight models of sizes 70M, 160M, 410M, 1B, 1.4B, 2.8B, 6.9B, and 12B.

+6. GPT-NeoX
+GPT-NeoX is the latest Natural Language Processing (NLP) model from EleutherAI.
+GPT-NeoX 20 is a text generation model, meaning that it can write text for you and actually achieve almost any Natural Language Processing use case with a great accuracy: blog post generation, chatbots, text classification, sentiment analysis, keywords extraction, code generation, entity extraction etc.